Matus-Dubrava/aws/Databases/README.md

 -   **availability**
     -   currenly only available in 1 AZ
     -   can restore snapshots to new AZ's in the event of an outage

+# Elasticache

+Elasticache is a web service that makes it easy to deploy, operate, and scale an in-memory cache in the cloud.
+The service improves the performance of web applications by allowing you to retrieve information from fast, managed, in-memory caches, instead or relying entirely on slower disk-based databases.

+Amazon Elasticache can be used to significanly improve latency and throughput for many read-heavy application workloads (such as social networking, gaming, media sharing and Q&A portals) or compute-intensive workloads (such as a recommendation engine)

+Caching improves application performance by storing critical pieces of data in memory for low-latency access.
+Cached information may include the results of I/O-intensive database queries or the results of computationally-intensive calculations.

+types:

+-   **Memcached** - a widely adopted memory object caching system.
+ElastiCache is protocol compliant with Memcached, so popular tools that you use today with existing Memcached environments will work seamlessly with the service
+-   **Redis** - A popular open-source in-memory key-value store that supports data structures such as sorted sets and lists.
+ElastiCache supports Master/Slave replication and Multi-AZ which can be used to achieve cross AZ redundancy

+# Aurora

+Amazon Aurora is a MySQL-compatible, relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost-effectiveness of open source databases.
+Amazon Aurora provides up to five times better performance than MySQL at a price point one tenth of a commercial database while delivering similar performance and availability.

+-   starts with 10GB, Scales in 10GB increments to 64TB (storage autoscaling)
+-   compute resources can scale up to 32vCPUs and 244GB of memory
+-   2 copies of your data is contained in each availability zone, with minimum of 3 availability zones; 6 copies of your data
+-   Aurora is designed to transparently handle the loss of up to two copes of data without affecting database write availability and up to three copies without affecting read availability
+-   Aurora storage is also self-healing; data blocks and disks are continuously scanned for errors and repaired automatically

+## Aurora Replicas

+-   2 types of replicas are available
+-   Aurora Replicas (currently 15)
+-   MySQL Read Replicas (currently 5)